ultraq/gradle-support/README.md

 [![Build Status](https://github.com/ultraq/gradle-support/actions/workflows/build.yml/badge.svg)](https://github.com/ultraq/gradle-support/actions)

 Gradle plugins that help support my workflow.
-The plugins are very geared towards how I work, so might not be of much use to anybody else.
-Since many of my public projects rely on them however, I thought it best to distribute these plugins so others can build my projects on their own machines.

 Before this was a binary plugin repository, it was a collection of plain Gradle build scripts that I referenced with raw GitHub URLs to tagged versions.
 Gradle